harpbold/imgo/README.md

 ordimg.py
 ====

-Moves images to folders by their dimensions
+Moves images to folders by their dimensions.
+The directories will be generated to the given path (first argument).

 Switches:
 + -h, -H, -help: Prints help message